 Vitamin B12 deficiency and Autoimmunity.
 A less common cause of vitamin B12 deficiency is due to the development of autoimmunity to either the vitamin B12 transport protein, intrinsic factor, or due to the development of autoimmunity to the cells that secrete vitamin B12, namely the Parietal cells (Lahner and Annibale, 2009).
 The two different forms of vitamin B12 deficiency have slightly different consequences.
 Hence if the autoimmunity is only to Intrinsic Factor, the uptake of other nutrients is not affected.
 However, if the autoimmunity is directed at the parietal cells, then there is reduced secretion of intrinsic factor and also reduced secretion of gastric acid.
 This lowering of gastric acid, results in the pH of the stomach being too high for the primary enzyme in the stomach, pepsin, to function properly.
 In this case, the release of nutrients such as iron, magnesium and riboflavin from food can be reduced.

 Vitamin B12 deficiency and Drug use.
-Vitamin B12 deficiency has also been associated with the use of several drugs including cholestyramine, cymetidine, clofibrate, colchicine, Isotretinoin, Accutane, methotrexate, methyldopa, neomycin, omeprazole, some oral contraceptives, phenobarbital, ranitidine, tetracyclines, valproic acid, anti-epileptic drugs (carbamazipine and others) and zidovudine (AZT).
+Vitamin B12 deficiency has also been associated with the use of several drugs including cholestyramine, cymetidine, clofibrate, colchicine, Isotretinoin, Accutane, methotrexate, methyldopa, neomycin, omeprazole, some oral contraceptives, Phenobarbital, ranitidine, tetracyclines, valproic acid, anti-epileptic drugs such as carbamazepine, sodium valproate, levetiracetam, lamotrigine, zonisamide and others (Cahill et al, 2017; Sharma et al, 2016; Rezaei et al, 2017; Chandasekaran et al, 2017; Keenan et al, 2014) and zidovudine (AZT).
 Vitamin B12 deficiency can be a serious complication of Metformin™ use in people with diabetes.